perforce/helix-authentication-service/README.md

 authentication service to be used in concert with the `loginhook` extension.
 It supports the OpenID Connect and SAML 2.0 authentication protocols.

+## Overview

+### Architecture

+The service itself is a simple Node.js web application that leverages several open source libraries to interact with standards-based authentication providers.
+This can be installed and run anywhere on the network, as long as it is reachable from the Helix Server.
+The other half of the system, albeit a very small half, is the Perforce extension installed on the Helix Server, which acts as a mediator between the service and the server.
+When a Perforce user attempts to log in to the server, the extension will cause their web browser to open to the authenication provider, and meanwhile ping the service to get the authentication success status.
+Once the user has successfully authenticated with the provider, the extension will get the results and signal the server to issue a ticket (or not, and fail the login).

 ## Local Environment

 To get the services running on your host, there is some required setup.
 For a